-• Make Melee Attack: Once in their final positions, the attacker will then make 1 Melee Attack against the defender (see Melee Attacks, pg.
+• Resolve Attack: Once in their final positions, the attacker will then resolve 1 Melee Attack against the defender (see Resolving Attacks, pg.
 17).
-This attack also gets the bonus of being able to re-roll any attack dice (see Combat Bonuses, pg.
-20).
+This Charge attack gets the bonus of being able to re-roll any attack dice.

 In this example, the Stark Sworn Swords are 8" away from the Lannister Guardsmen.
 Their Speed is 5.
 They will need to roll a 3+ to successfully charge the Lannister Guardsmen.